msgbyte/tianji/website/docs/website/track-script.md

 sidebar_position: 1
 ---

-# Track Script
+# Tracker Script

-## Install
+## Installation

-To track website events, you just need inject a simple script(<2kb) into your website.
+To track website events, you just need inject a simple script(< 2 KB) into your website.

 the script look like below: